carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-reserved-identifier.rst

 .. option:: Invert

-   If non-zero, inverts the check, i.e. flags names that are not reserved.
+   If `true`, inverts the check, i.e. flags names that are not reserved.
-   Default is `0`.
+   Default is `false`.

 .. option:: AllowedIdentifiers